nllz/IRTF-HRPC/draft-research.md

 Robustness
 : The resistance of protocols and their implementations to errors, and to involuntary, legal or malicious attempts to disrupt its mode of operations. {{RFC0760}} {{RFC0791}} {{RFC0793}} {{RFC1122}}.
 Or framed more positively, a system can provide functionality consistently and without errors despite  involuntary, legal or malicious attempts to disrupt its mode of operations.

-Scalable
+Scalability
-: The ability to handle increased or decreased workloads predictably within defined expectations.
+: The ability to handle increased or decreased system parameters (e.g., number of end-systems, users, data flows, routing entries. etc.) predictably within defined expectations.
 There should be a clear definition of its scope and applicability.
 The limits of a systems scalability should be defined.
+Growth or shrinkage of these parameters is typically considered by orders of magnitude.

 Strong encryption / cryptography
 : Used to describe a cryptographic algorithm that would require a large amount of computational power to defeat it. {{RFC4949}}

-Connectivity
-: The combination of the end-to-end principle, interoperability, resilience, reliability and robustness are the enableing factors that result in connectivity to and on the Internet.

 Research Questions
 ==================